defano/wyldcard/README.md

 ### Constants and literals

-The table below lists special values that are treated as keyword constants in the language; any _unquoted_ use of these terms evaluates to the specified value.
+The table below lists special values that are treated as _constants_ in the language; any _unquoted_ use of these terms evaluates to the specified value.

 Additionally, any single-word unquoted literal that is not a language keyword and not an in-scope variable will be interpreted as though it were a quoted string literal.
-For example, `put neat` displays the word "neat" unless a variable named "neat" is in scope, in which case the variable's value will be displayed.
+For example, `put neat` is equivalent to `put "neat"` (unless a variable named `neat` is in scope, in which case the variable's value will be `put`).

-Multi-word unquoted literals are not allowed in HyperTalk Java; `put hello world` results in a syntax error.
+HyperCard allowed for certain multi-word unquoted literals; these are not allowed in HyperTalk Java (`put hello world` results in a syntax error).

 Constant     | Value
 -------------|---------------------------------------